-When to turn car seat around is a big question.
-In this post, we attempt to answer all of those forward facing questions.
+When to turn the car seat around is a big question.
+In this post, we attempt to answer all of those forward-facing questions.

-Deciding when to turn a car seat forward can be a challenge for many safety-conscious parents.
-This is true especially since there is a lot of conflicting information presented to parents on this issue.
-In this article, we’ll cover all of your forward-facing car seat questions and more!
+Deciding when to turn a car seat forward can be challenging for many safety-conscious parents.
+This is true, especially since much conflicting information is presented to parents on this issue.
+In this article, we’ll cover all your forward-facing car seat questions and more!

 In general, the NHTSA recommends children stay rear-facing for as long as possible.
 But what are the specifics?

-It can be difficult to know when to turn a car seat forward, but weight is perhaps the best indicator.
-You should take a look at your car seat’s specifications on weight for rear-facing infants and children.
+Knowing when to turn a car seat forward can be difficult, but weight is the best indicator.
+You should look at your car seat’s specifications on weight for rear-facing infants and children.

-If your child weighs less than the highest weight listed for rear-facing, then you shouldn’t switch your car seat forward.
-If your child weighs more than that upper weight, it may be time to make the switch.
+If your child weighs less than the highest weight listed for rear-facing, you shouldn’t switch your car seat forward.
+If your child weighs more than that upper weight, it may be time to switch.

 Typically, your child will be around 22-35 pounds when they outgrow a rear-facing only seat.
-This weight is higher, at 35-40 pounds, for convertible seats.
+This weight is higher for convertible seats at 35-40 pounds.
 For 3-in-1 seats, the limit is usually around 40-50 pounds.

 Always check your specific car seat’s instructions prior to turning your child forward.

-Children should switch forward if their head comes close to the top of the seat.
-If their head reaches within an inch of the top of the seat, they are at risk of head injury.
+Children should switch forward if their head is close to the seat’s top.
+They risk head injury if their head reaches within an inch of the top of the seat.
 In a frontal crash, internal parts of the car could hit your child’s head.
 Ideally, your baby’s head should rest 2 inches below the top of the seat.

-Some car seats that have larger height ranges can safely seat children rear-facing over 40 inches!
-It’s essential to monitor your child’s growth and their fit in the seat, as well as your car seat’s guidelines.
+Some car seats with more extensive height ranges can safely seat children rear-facing over 40 inches!
+It’s essential to monitor your child’s growth, their fit in the seat, and your car seat’s guidelines.

 Your child should be at least 2 years old before you consider turning the seat forward.
-According to the AAP, all infants and newborns should ride rear-facing no matter what the circumstances are.
+According to the AAP, all infants and newborns should ride rear-facing regardless of the circumstances.

 Children younger than 2 years old don’t have developed neck bones or muscles that can protect their spinal cord.
 This is why it’s important to keep them rear facing.